After 8 hours of research evaluating 73 products, we picked Micro Flex Series Kick Scooters as our top choice.

 Simply put, this scooter is excellent, thanks to its incredible build quality, style, portability, and the sheer smoothness of a ride on it.

 The deck may be a little small for people to stand comfortably on it and cruise.

-Super lightweight aluminum body folds up easy and will stand up to whatever whether you put it through.
+Super lightweight aluminum body folds up easy and will stand up to whatever weather you put it through.
 The adjustable handlebar accommodates taller adults with ease.

 The strong but narrow deck can officially hold up to 225 pounds, but some customers report it holds up to 260 pounds.
 It's low to the ground but high enough to keep you from scraping the ground or getting stuck on cracks in sidewalks.

 A convenient kickstand makes parking easy — or quickly fold it to carry it with you.
 It's only slightly more complicated than the standard Razor scooter setup.
-There are two spring-loaded pins in addition to a tightening lever, but it's easy once you collapse it once.
+There are two spring-loaded pins in addition to a tightening lever, but it's easy once you collapse it a time or two.

 This is a luxury adult scooter.
 Ride it with your kids — they'll love that you're spending time with them, or use it to commute around your city.
 The price is right for the quality scooter you receive!